video

 CHINESE SCHOOL: A DOCUMENTARY

-Chinese schools are a nexus of Chinese community life in the U.S., offering essential childcare services, language and cultural enrichment, as well as academic support.
-Through an eclectic array of activities, curricula, and programming, these schools strive to simultaneously prepare Chinese American children for success in American society while cultivating their connection to Chinese heritage.
+Chinese schools are a nexus of Chinese community life in the U.S., offering childcare services, language and cultural enrichment, as well as academic support.
+Through an array of curricula, and programming, these schools strive to simultaneously prepare Chinese American children for success in American society while cultivating their connection to Chinese heritage.